Is Grokking a Computational Glass Relaxation?: Conclusions and Discussion

-\textbf{What is the internal dynamics of the grokking process?} The non-equilibrium glass formed by rapidly cooling the liquid can move toward equilibrium through a kinetic process, which is called structural relaxation \cite{riechers2022predicting}.
-Since atoms move very slowly at low temperatures, the relaxation time can be very long relative to the cooling process.
-Our results show that in grokking tasks, the equilibrium state at low training loss generalizes well.
-For adaptive-learning-rate optimizers such as Adam, the parameters in the basin of the loss landscape have very small gradients, so there is not enough speed to update the NN parameters towards the equilibrium state, which causes a significant time delay from memorization to generalization.
-Although the time of the grokking process varies in multiple random trainings runs, the generalization process is always much longer than the memorization process \cite{power2022grokking}, similar to the relaxation of glasses \cite{riechers2022predicting}.
+\textbf{What is the internal dynamics of the grokking process?} When a liquid is rapidly cooled, it can form a non-equilibrium glassy state that gradually approaches equilibrium through structural relaxation—a slow kinetic process \cite{riechers2022predicting}.
+Due to the sluggish motion of atoms at low temperatures, the relaxation time can far exceed the timescale of the cooling process.
+Analogously, in grokking tasks, the equilibrium state at low training loss corresponds to good generalization.
+However, parameters located in the low train loss regime exhibit very small gradients, which severely limits the ability of gradient-based optimizers to effectively update the network toward this generalizing equilibrium.
+This dynamical slowdown results in a substantial delay between the memorization and generalization phases.
+The effect is further exacerbated by adaptive optimizers like Adam, where the non-uniform scaling of gradients can further dampen parameter updates, increasing the likelihood of being trapped in non-generalizable minima \cite{zhou2020towards}.
+Although the duration of the grokking process varies across training runs, as observed in prior studies and our experiments, the transition to generalization consistently takes significantly longer than the memorization stage \cite{power2022grokking}, mirroring the slow relaxation behavior characteristic of glassy systems \cite{riechers2022predicting}.